 Similarly, you don’t want to have to rush to knock out an assignment in thirty minutes.
 Quality suffers when you’re rushing.

-So when looking for gigs, look for ones where the editors are more flexible.
+So when looking for gigs, search for ones where the editors are more flexible.

 Yes, you still will have deadlines.
 And you need to know when your assignments are due, and get them in on time.
 But, YOU should help establish those deadlines.